lifeisfoo/github-ci/README.md

 # github-ci

-`github-ci` is an opinionated continuous integration app (CI) for Github organizations.
+`github-ci` is a Docker-based continuous integration and continuous delivery application for Github organizations.

 It tries to follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and the [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) paradigm.

-It's a self hosted application to build, test and publish your projects using Dockerfiles and docker-compose files.

-It's main purpose is to publish Docker images to a registry, but it can be used to build and publish anything you want.
+Read more about it in [this introductory post](https://miliucci.org/p/introducting-github-ci.html).

 ## Installation